TTVytangelofhype/StarTruckerLogger/README.md

 BY Credit must be given to you, the creator.
 SA Adaptations must be shared under the same terms.

 Welcome to My Fun Little Project for a game I enjoy.
-Please note this is not part of the work, I did it was just a small fun project, which you will have to manually add the job yourself till I can get it automated.
-This does go well for a VTC company on StarTrucker
+Just to let you know, this is not part of the work.
+I did it, and it was just a small fun project.
+You will have to manually add the job yourself until I can get it automated.
+This goes well for a VTC company on StarTrucker.
-Please read the license and do not remove any coding with the dotted lines
+Please read the license and do not remove any coding with the dotted lines.